Medicinal Plant Lexicon

 Traditional use

-Stinging nettle leaves and stinging nettle herb
+Nettle leaf and nettle herb

 Herbal drug preparations in finished dosage forms